 Our right to receive any assets of any of our subsidiaries upon their liquidation or reorganization and, as a result, our ability to use those assets to discharge our obligations to the holders of the notes, are effectively subordinated to the claims of that subsidiary's creditors, including trade creditors.
-As of March 31, 2004, the liabilities of our subsidiaries were \$2,554.5 million.
+As of December 31, 2003, the liabilities of our subsidiaries were \$2,380.1 million.
 The notes do not restrict the ability of our subsidiaries to incur additional indebtedness.
 In addition, even if we were a creditor of any of our subsidiaries, our rights as a creditor would be subordinate to any security interest in the assets of our subsidiaries and any indebtedness of our subsidiaries senior to indebtedness held by us.

-We may not have the ability to raise the funds necessary to finance the change in control purchase or the purchase at the option of the
+We may not have the ability to raise the funds necessary to finance the change in control purchase or the purchase at the option of the holder.

 On specified dates and upon the occurrence of specific kinds of change in control events, holders of notes may require us to purchase their notes.
 However, it is possible that we would not have sufficient funds at that time to make the required purchase of notes.
 In addition, agreements to which we may be a party may restrict or prohibit such a payment.
-Currently, the only such restrictions are contained in Alaska Airlines' \$150 million credit facility, which contains financial covenants that may limit the amount of funds it can distribute to Alaska Air Group.
 Further, certain important corporate events, such as leveraged recapitalizations that would increase the level of our indebtedness, would not constitute a change in control under the indenture.
 See "Description of Notes - Purchase of Notes at the Option of the Holder" and "Description of Notes - Change in Control Permits Purchase of Notes by Alaska Air Group at the Option of the Holder."